Travis Property Tax Guide

 • What is property tax in Travis County?

-• Property taxes are an annual tax levied on homeowners based on their assessed property value and other factors; the collected taxes are used to fund local initiatives and services.
+• Travis County property taxes are an annual tax levied on homeowners based on their assessed property value and other factors; the collected taxes are used to fund local initiatives and services.

 • How is my property assessed for tax purposes in Travis County?